Helping Workers Recover Their Rightful Compensation

 If you aren’t being fairly compensated for your work, reach out to Kramer Brown Hui LLP today!
 Contact us online or call (213) 310-8301 when you need help getting the pay you deserve!

-In Los Angeles, California, wage and hour laws are simple.
+In California, wage and hour laws are simple.
 However, many employers often take advantage of their employees’ lack of understanding of these basic guidelines.
-Employees may fear repercussions or retaliation from their employer in some way for filing a complaint, perhaps even termination.
+Employees may fear repercussions or retaliation from their employer in some way for filing a complaint, perhaps even wrongful termination.

 But you have rights.
 And your team at Kramer Brown Hui LLP is always here to help you stand up for your rights and receive the financial compensation you are entitled to.